-Seven times fashion paid lip-service to surrealism
+Seven times fashion paid tribute to Dalí’s red lips sofa

-Following the oral fixation that seems to be dominating the Paris SS18 shows, we explore all the odes to Dalí over the years
+Following the oral fixation that seems to be dominating the Paris SS18 shows, we explore all the odes to the surreal artist over the years

 In 1936, Salvador Dalí was in London for the International Surrealist exhibition.
 At the time he was dead broke and signed a deal with Edward James, poet and furniture obsessive, promising a whole year’s worth of Dalí’s output go straight to James.
 Doing some redecorating, James asked Dalí to design and make him some furniture – and what was born was the first ever “Mae West” lip sofa.